FIVE FROM FINLAND: TV series

 What do Kate Winslet, Rosamund Pike and Jennifer Saunders have in common?
-They are all voicing the new Moomins TV series, which is set to air in late February in Finland.
+They are all voicing the latest Moomins TV series released in early 2019.
 Local production house Gutsy Animations is behind the wheel of what is the most expensive animated series the country has ever produced.
-Global release rolls out from this spring.

-“The Moomins are great to work with,” says Gutsy CEO Marika Makaroff in our forthcoming feature.
+“The Moomins are great to work with,” said Gutsy CEO Marika Makaroff.
 “Because work is such a big part of your life, it’s superb to be able to do something you truly believe in.”

 The Nordic crime genre has proven to be of considerable intrigue internationally, with viewers tuning in to tales of murder and ill intent played out against an icily cool backdrop.
 Led by a detective duo, this Finnish series is brimming with requisite trauma, misguided religion and furrowed brows.
 Göteborg Film Festival was one of many to sit up and pay attention, tipping its hat to the series’ screenwriters.

 “[W]e decided to give the award to the show that in our opinion took the most risks in storytelling and originality in character development,” Nordisk Film & TV Fond stated.
 “The winning series showed us a community under pressure and found new ways to deconstruct and play with the crime genre.”

 For those yet to visit, the part of Finland located north of the Arctic Circle houses some of the most beguiling landscapes the country has to offer.
 Adding to the gently undulating fells, herds of reindeer and the mystical Northern Lights, illusionist Henri Kemppainen digs into his bag of tricks for a magical display.